MohammedYashHossain/avp-beach-volleyball-analytics/README.md

 # AVP Beach Volleyball Analytics Platform

 ## Project Overview
-This is my final project for CS 301 - Data Science Applications.
 I built a full-stack web platform to analyze beach volleyball data and predict match winners using machine learning.

 ## What it does
-- Shows cool stats from AVP beach volleyball matches
+- Shows stats from AVP beach volleyball matches
 - Predicts who will win based on team performance using ML
 - Has interactive charts and visualizations
 - Uses Python for the backend and React for the frontend